 8. ¿Qué película viste recientemente?/¿Qué película vio recientemente?
 (What’s the most recent film you’ve seen?)

 Spanish-language films reveal a lot about the culture.
 Take this chance to learn about new films that are popular in the Spanish-speaking world.

 9. ¿Cuándo empezaste a aprender español?/¿Cuándo empezó a aprender español?
 (When did you start to learn Spanish?)

-This is a great way to get some Spanish conversation practice with another Spanish learner.
+This is a great way to get some basic Spanish conversation practice with another Spanish learner.
 Ask for any insights or tips they might be willing to offer.